cauzzo-s5/SENPAI/README.md

 # SENPAI
- From tissue to segmentation: a modular framework for multi-scale neuron isolation
+A modular framework for multi-scale tissue imaging and neuronal segmentation

 %%%%%%%%%%%%
-Manuscript: "From tissue to segmentation: a modular framework for multi-scale neuron isolation", Cauzzo et al.
+Manuscript: "A modular framework for multi-scale tissue imaging and neuronal segmentation", Cauzzo et al., Nature Communications, 2024
 %%%%%%%%%%%%

 !!!!
 System Requirements and Dependencies: